 University Park is a medium-sized city located in the state of Texas.
 With a population of 24,849 people and five constituent neighborhoods, University Park is the 124th largest community in Texas.
 Much of the housing stock in University Park was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local University Park economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in University Park, where the median household income is $247,045.00.

 University Park home prices are not only among the most expensive in Texas, but University Park real estate also consistently ranks among the most expensive in America.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.82% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in University Park telecommute to their jobs.
+Overall, about 17.29% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in University Park is English.
 Other important languages spoken here include Spanish and Chinese.